An Entrepreneur’s Guide to COVID-19 Financial Resources

 How Can I Apply?

-Small business owners can apply for the Emergency Wage Subsidy in the next 3-6 weeks through their CRA My Business Account.
+Small business owners can apply for the Emergency Wage Subsidy through their CRA My Business Account.
 Make sure your business is enrolled in direct deposit with the CRA to ensure payments are not delayed.
 Many financial institutions are now offering Direct Deposit services so you can get your subsidy payments faster, so check with your bank about this option.

 Once funds become available, they are paid as a reimbursement to the employer, not a deduction of payroll remittances.
 Full details for the Emergency Wage Subsidy can be found on the Government of Canada website.

 This program provides small business owners with access to an interest-free loan of up to $40,000 to help cover operating expenses.
 If $30,000 is paid back by December 31, 2022, $10,000 may be forgiven by the lender.
 If you are not able to repay the loan by December 31, 2022, it can be converted into a term loan via your banking institution.